goguardian/goguardian-go-kcl/README.md

 ```

 ## Under the Hood - What You Should Know about Amazon KCL's [MultiLangDaemon][multi-lang-daemon]
 Amazon KCL for Go uses [Amazon KCL for Java][kinesis-github] internally.
-We have implemented
+AWS
-a Java-based daemon, called the *MultiLangDaemon* that does all the heavy lifting.
-Our approach
+implemented a Java-based daemon, called the *MultiLangDaemon* that does all the
-has the daemon spawn the user-defined record processor script/program as a sub-process.
-The
+heavy lifting.
+This approach has the daemon spawn the user-defined record
+processor script/program as a sub-process.
+The *MultiLangDaemon* communicates
-*MultiLangDaemon* communicates with this sub-process over standard input/output using a simple
+with this sub-process over standard input/output using a simple protocol, and
-protocol, and therefore the record processor script/program can be written in any language.
+therefore the record processor script/program can be written in any language.

 At runtime, there will always be a one-to-one correspondence between a record processor, a child process,
 and an [Amazon Kinesis Shard][amazon-kinesis-shard].
 The *MultiLangDaemon* will make sure of